colinHuang314/AlphaZero-Style-Go-Bot/README.md

 The project includes several interactive modes designed for debugging, analysis, and experimentation with the AlphaZero-style Go bot.

+First, you need to choose a model and a corresponding board size.

+I have included one model for 5x5 and two for 9x9 (one after ~2000 self-play games and one after ~4000).

 ---

 ### Freeplay Mode ("sandbox")